 Depending on why you need a feeding tube, you may have it for several weeks or months or for the rest of your life.
 Having a feeding tube means learning new skills and adopting new routines.
 You'll need to learn how to use and care for the tube, and how to avoid common problems.

-- A feeding tube is inserted during a surgery called percutaneous endoscopic gastrostomy (PEG).
-After the surgery, you'll have a 6- to 12-inch tube coming out of your belly.
+- A feeding tube is inserted during a surgery.
+After the surgery, you'll have a 15- to 30-centimetre tube coming out of your belly.

 - Foods, liquids, and medicines are given using the tube.
 The food is a mixture (formula) made up of proteins, carbohydrates, fats, vitamins, and minerals.

 - Keeping the tube clean is very important.

 - Adjusting to using a feeding tube takes time.
 The first step is learning all you can about how the tube works and how to avoid problems.
 Making tube feeding less of a mystery may help you make it a part of your daily life.

 How do you use and care for a feeding tube?